Gluten-Free Zucchini Bread (Grain-Free)

 Ginger – A Real Superfood

 Ginger is a flowering plant that originated in Southeast Asia.
-Besides adding zest and a delicious taste to prepared foods it is considered a superfood spice.
+In addition to adding zest and a delicious taste to your cooking, it is considered a superfood spice.
 It is closely related to turmeric and cardamom.
-In this recipe we use it in its dried powdered form but other times it is used fresh, as an oil, or a juice.
+In this recipe we use it in its dried powdered form, but other times it is used fresh, as an oil, or a juice.
 The underground part of the stem is what is commonly used for flavor.
 That is why it is also called ginger root.

 Ginger has been used for everything from fighting flu and the common cold to reducing nausea and improving digestion.
 Although it is unlikely that the amount of ginger in our recipe is sufficient to result in significant health benefits, you may wish to find out more about the nutrients and bioactive compounds in ginger that have been found to have powerful benefits on your brain and body.
 It’s a superfood actually worthy of the term.